Dorries vs Mensch: Conservative MPs in Twitter spat

 Mrs Mensch, whose staunch defence of press freedom and contribution during the phone hacking hearings won praise from other MPs, was comparatively brief and understated in her response.

-She wrote on Twitter: "Waking up to find self on the Nadine Dorries naughty step, which is a pity as I spend my entire life worrying about what she thinks (ahem)."'A-lister'
+She wrote on Twitter: "Waking up to find self on the Nadine Dorries naughty step, which is a pity as I spend my entire life worrying about what she thinks (ahem)."

 The personality clash between the two may have as much to do with their respective career trajectories and standings within the party as issues to do with gender politics or ideology.